-The inventories of Delpha Construction Co., Ltd. mainly consist of land held for constructionsite, construction in progress, and land and buildings held for sale.
-As of December 31, 2023, the net inventories of Delpha Construction Co., Ltd. was NT\$19,197,265 thousand, representing approximately 84% of the total assets, which is significant for the parent company only financial statements.
+The inventories of Delpha Construction Co., Ltd. mainly consist of land held for construction site, construction in progress, and land and buildings held for sale.
+As of December 31, 2024, the net inventories of Delpha Construction Co., Ltd. was NT\$23,604,063 thousand, representing approximately 84% of the total assets, which is significant to the parent company only financial statements.
 Additionally, due to the real estate development industry being susceptible to various factors such as policies, tax reform, and market conditions, the management faced a higher level of difficulty and risk in inventory valuation.
-We considered the valuation of inventories to be significant for the consolidated financial statements and have therefore determined this a key audit matter for this fiscal year.
+We considered the valuation of inventories to be significant for the parent company only financial statements and have therefore determined this a key audit matter for this fiscal year.

-Our audit procedures included (but were not limited to) evaluating the appropriateness of the inventory valuation accounting policies; obtaining the net realizable value estimation data and investment return analysis for projects of Delpha Construction Co., Ltd. which included appraisal reports provided by professional institutions.
+Our audit procedures included (but were not limited to) evaluating the appropriateness of the accounting policies of inventory valuation; obtaining the net realizable value estimation data and investment return analysis for projects of Delpha Construction Co., Ltd. which included appraisal reports provided by professional institutions.
 We assessed the professional competence, qualification, and objectivity of the external experts appointed by the Company, and understood and evaluated the valuation methods and key assumptions and parameters used in the appraisal reports.
-For parts not covered by professional institution appraisals, we selected samples to reference contracts of presold properties, researched recent actual transaction prices, and compared them with market transaction prices of similar properties in nearby areas (which included the real estate transaction price inquiry service from the Ministry of the Interior and real estate brokerage websites) to assess the reasonableness of the allowance for inventory losses.
-Additionally, we considered the appropriateness of the disclosures regarding inventory valuation in Notes 5 and 6 of the consolidated financial statements.
+For those not covered by professional institution appraisals, we selected samples to reference contracts of presold properties, researched recent actual transaction prices, and compared them with market transaction prices of similar properties in nearby areas (which included the real estate transaction price inquiry service from the Ministry of the Interior and real estate brokerage websites) to assess the reasonableness of the allowance for inventory losses.
+Additionally, we considered the appropriateness of the disclosures regarding inventory valuation in Notes 5 and 6 of the parent company only financial statements.

-Sales Revenue and cost recognition
+Sales revenue and cost recognition